The New Doc Savage Movie Idea Page

 Purpose For Doing This:

 These are assorted thoughts on what I think would contribute to a decent Doc Savage movie, in light of the 1975 George Pal film, the challenges of the pulps as creative fiction, the characters themselves, and Hollywood's constrictions.
 My ideas are just that and might only make sense to me.
 I've been pondering this since 1999 when Arnold Schwarzenegger was lined up to play Doc Savage in a Frank Darabont film.
 In 2008 producer Michael E. Uslan announced it as an upcoming project.
-In 2016 new Doc Savage movie is lost in production hell after the script submitted by Shane Black was set aside and all parties moved on.
+In 2018 a new Doc Savage movie was lost in production hell after the script submitted by Shane Black was set aside and all parties moved on.
+By 2019 it should be dead and buried.

-I’m fifty-four and misspent my youth collecting comic books, movie posters, and other rotting materials.
-I read all the original Doc Savage books as paperbacks and am reading them again for reviewing purposes.
+I’m fifty-seven and misspent my youth collecting comic books, movie posters, and other rotting materials.
+I read all the original Doc Savage books as paperbacks and have read them again for reviewing purposes.
 The contact is email@example.com

 Adapting Doc Savage To Film: